getsentry/error-generator/README.md

 - Custom tags will override default tags (including environment)
 - When using `fingerprintID`, only 1 error will be generated regardless of `errorsToGenerate` value
+- Custom message, if provided, will replace the default message format
-- All errors are automatically tagged with `generated_by: 'vercel-edge-function'`
+- All errors are automatically tagged with `generated_by: 'error-generator.sentry.dev'`